jnbehn/ay19_agv/README.md

 # ay19_agv

-This repo contains code and videos from our AGV project.
+This repo contains code, pictures, and videos from our AGV project.